fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 **Ito:** Indeed, it is too often to see the real benefits of emerging technologies overlooked or misunderstood.
 Anything else that makes you concerned about the future?

 > **Matz:** Nowadays the speed of development has always been a priority from big development projects in [B2B](http://en.wikipedia.org/wiki/Business-to-business) to small development projects in many startups.
 [Yahoo!
-Japan](http://www.yahoo.co.jp/) even coined a term “爆速化” (explosively high speed) to indicate the importance of development speed in the ever more competitive and engaging markets.
+Japan](http://www.yahoo.co.jp/) even coined a term "爆速化" (explosively high speed) to indicate the importance of development speed in the ever more competitive and engaging markets.
 >
-> Looking at things this way, those so-called “system integrators” are becoming obsolete.
+> Looking at things this way, those so-called "system integrators" are becoming obsolete.
 Should they just give up what they do or continue?
 I don’t know, but I do know that the gap between them and engineers who have the capability and skills to create real value is increasing.

 ## Career Longevity of Software Engineering